kayabaNerve/full-chain-membership-proofs/crypto/bulletproofs-plus/README.md

 Optimizations are possible, such as:

 - Implementation of a proper vector commitment scheme
-- A more efficient g_bold/h_bold dlog calculation for the verifier
-- Optiming the neglected prover
+- Optimizing the neglected prover

 This library uses asserts instead of `Result`.
 It also has extraneous asserts which should be moved to debug, and some debug asserts which may preferable as